nienkeboomsma/dokugaku/README.md

 ## Processing time estimate

 There is currently no way to track the processing of an uploaded work other than keeping an eye on the `work-processor` logs.
-When uploading a work, a toast appears to give some estimate of the required processing time.
+When uploading a work, a toast will provide some estimate of the required processing time.
 This estimate is based on a few constants in `/services/work-processor/src/utils/constants.ts`.
-It is recommended to keep an eye on the `work-processor` logs for the first few uploads in order to determine more accurate values for your own hardware.
+It is recommended to keep an eye on the `work-processor` logs for the first few uploads in order to provide these constants with more accurate values for your own hardware.

 # Managing vocab